julzaza/wildwitchherbs/_posts/2026-01-20-visionary-trance-plants-balkan-magic.md

 layout: single
 title: "Visionary & Trance Plants in Balkan Folk Magic"

-excerpt: "A deep dive into the use of trance and visionary plants in Balkan folk magic—documented ethnography, protective herbs, and ritual practices from the mountains to the Adriatic coast."
+excerpt: "A deep dive into the use of trance and visionary plants in Balkan folk magic; documented ethnography, protective herbs, and ritual practices from the mountains to the Adriatic coast."
 description: "Explore historically documented visionary and trance plants in Balkan folk magic.
 Rooted in ethnography, folklore, and ritual tradition, this guide emphasizes ethical, ceremonial, and protective uses in the Balkans."

 author: Wild Witch Herbs
 categories: [herbal-magic, folklore-ancestral]
 tags: [Balkan folk magic, trance plants, visionary herbs, ethnobotany, ritual herbs, traditional magic]